 When it comes to regular CBD oil, Endoca has great quality products.
 But compared to a lot of other options in the U.S., they’re a bit overpriced.

-While most ‘CBDA’ oils have CBDA:CBD ratio of 1:2 or higher, meaning they contain more CBD than CBDA…
+Most ‘CBDA’ oils have CBDA:CBD ratio of 1:2 or higher, meaning they contain more CBD than CBDA…

-It’s a true full-spectrum CBDA oil.
+This is a true full-spectrum CBDA oil.
 This oil contains a wide variety of hemp-derived cannabinoids and terpenes.

 No matter the cannabinoid…